 Russia's Khodorkovsky to stay in jail six more years

-Judge Viktor Danilkin sentenced Khodorkovsky and his co-accused Platon Lebedev to 14 years in jail after finding them guilty of money laundering and embezzlement in a trial that started in March 2009.
+Judge Viktor Danilkin issued the new sentence for Khodorkovsky and his co-accused Platon Lebedev after finding them guilty of money laundering and embezzlement in a trial that started in March 2009.

 "The correction of Khodorkovsky and Lebedev is possible only by way of their isolation from society," the judge said as he passed sentence.